mathonsunday/dotfiles/README.md

 ```
 ./.macos
 ```
-* Make sure Dropbox (or whatever synced storage you've chosen for Mackup) is set up and install your remaining apps from the App Store.
+* Make sure Dropbox (or whatever synced storage you've chosen for [Mackup](https://github.com/lra/mackup)) is set up and install your remaining apps from the App Store
 * Restore app preferences
 ```
  mackup restore